trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 ## Prerequisites

 This page covers an advanced topic at the bleeding edge of Tezos core development.
-If you are interested in more fundamental reading, a great place to start is [Tezos Protocol and Shell](/tezos-basics/tezos-protocol-and-shell/) and [Smart Contracts](/smart-contracts/smart-contract-languages/).
+If you are interested in more fundamental reading, a great place to start is [Tezos Protocol and Shell](./protocol) and [Smart Contracts](../smart-contracts/languages).

+## Examples

+For examples of smart rollups, see this repository: <https://gitlab.com/tezos/kernel-gallery>.

 ## What is a rollup?